wgarunap/goconf/.github/pull_request_template.md

 ## Guidelines
 1. Please complete the below template before submitting the PR.
 PR will be rejected if this is not completed.
 2. Please tag issue number to title.
 Example: [01] New Feature X
-3. Any PRs that are not ready to review should have [WIP] tag.
-Example: [WIP][01] New Feature X
-4. Please do not modify the template.
+3. Please do not modify the template.

 ## Description
 Please include a summary of the changes and the related issue.<br>